U.S. slips to seventh best country in the world after Trump election, Switzerland tops the list

 “We wanted to capture how tumultuous political change can affect a country’s perceived standing in the world,” said Brian Kelly, editor and chief content officer of U.S. News, in a news relase.
 “Similar to what we have done with hospitals, universities and other institutions, the Best Countries portal pairs fact-based metrics with storytelling to help citizens, business leaders and governments better evaluate their countries and make sense of a range of important global issues.”

 Switzerland debuts as the world’s top country, in part because of its progressive social systems, protection of human rights and business-friendly environment.
-Notably, it's one of four countries in the top 15 that are run by women: No. 1 Switzerland, No. 4 Germany, No. 10 Norway and No. 12.
+Notably, it's one of five countries in the top 15 that are run by women: No. 1 Switzerland, No. 3 U.K., No. 4 Germany, No. 10 Norway and No. 12.
 Denmark.

 Last years’ runner up Canada maintained its position this year while U.K. also held fast to its third position despite Brexit vote suggesting that the initial shock of its vote to leave the European Union may have stabilized.